myvobot/dock-mini-apps/pomodoro/README.md

 ### Re-Entry Prompt

 If users exit the app while a countdown is still running, they will receive a prompt upon re-entering the app, asking whether they would like to continue the previous countdown.
-This feature ensures a seamless transition between work and breaks, maximizing efficiency.

 ![Screenshot](screenshot.jpg)